agonsalihu/oRGB/README.md

 # oRGB
-Conversion from RGB to oRGB color space
+Conversion from RGB to oRGB color space and color shading from cool to warm